-Author’s Note: I wrote this article two years ago for Petside.com when Proud Spirit was located in Arkansas.
+Author’s Note: I wrote this article a few years ago for Petside.com when Proud Spirit was located in Arkansas.
 My first visit was so wonderful that I visited my friends again this year at their new location in Georgia, and it was no less amazing.
 I cherish being around happy and healthy horses and inspirational people dedicating their lives to helping animals.
 I can’t wait for my next trip to meet their new addition—kitten Sunny, who I’m happy to announce is named after me (my last name).

 Home to more than 50 horses, Proud Spirit is one of the longest running and most successful horse sanctuaries in the United States.
 Melanie Sue Bowles and her husband Jim Bowles founded the sanctuary 21 years ago and the duo has intervened to help more than 400 horses, in addition to donkeys and dogs in need.
 Melanie’s heartwarming and remarkable animal rescue stories featured in her books inspired me to visit the 320-acre sanctuary in Arkansas in 2011, where the rescued animals live out their lives in peace.

 Since then, the sanctuary has moved to beautiful Lincolnton in Georgia where the horses roam freely on 150 acres of green pastures and wilderness.
 Having visited both locations, I can say that no matter where they are, the place is truly magical.
 It’s a temple of healing for the animals who come to live out their lives, and for the people who visit.
 I feel blessed to have spent time with Melanie and Jim and their animals, including the pigs, ponies, and puppies.

 Proud Spirit: Beginnings